 The capstone (a thesis, project, or 200-level course) involves advanced work to address an issue, problem, or theme in your field or in the world.

-Here you’ll find guidance, connection, and support from the people, opportunities, and resources you need to thrive at, and beyond, Clark.
+Here you’ll find guidance, connection, and support from the people, opportunities, and resources you need to thrive.